prabakaran3/WelcomePage-GitOps-ECR/README.md

     docker run -d -p 3000:3000 public.ecr.aws/b3n7j6v1/hello:hello

-# The above steps are pipelined in the github action workflow
+# The above detailed steps are pipelined via GitOps
+we have added this workflow in the repository, Once we commit the changes in the main branch actions will trigger the workflow and latest images will pushed to the ECR Repository.
+After that, Run the application with updated image.

 Workflow yaml file

     name: Build nodejs app and push image to AWS ECR